-2. Insert records() into the appropriate slots, [FIG 1], one at a time.
-As they are inserted, the records will turn clock-wise.
-IF A RECORD IS NOT MOVING, REMOVE AND RE-INSERT.
+2. Insert records() into the appropriate slots, [FIG 1], one at a time. count-down As they are inserted, the records will turn clock-wise.
+IF A RECORD IS the 1.4 oz.
+(40 mL) of IPA is used to "wet" the record, and remove TIME:

-Let one 5 minute cycle complete.
-This first cycle does not use any Surfactant that is brushed into the record.
-The Distilled water with the 1.4 oz.
-(40 mL) of IPA is used to wet the record and remove any surface oils and contaminants and also kills fungus.
+NOT MOVING, REMOVE AND RE-INSERT.
+THE RECORD ULTRASONIC FIG. 1 SHOULD BE PERPENDICULAR TO THE COVER.
+Let one 5 ON, CLEANING INDICATOR minute cycle complete.
+This first cycle does not use any lonizing Surfactant that is brushed onto the record.
+The Distilled water with any light surface oils and contaminants and also kills fungus.
 The unit will stop at 0:00, then the timer will reset itself to 5:00.
+HINT: When restoring multiple records at the same time, IT IS BEST TO

-HINT: When restoring multiple records at the same time, IT IS BEST TO STAGGER RECORDS BY ONE MINUTE INCREMENTS.
+STAGGER RECORDS BY ONE MINUTE INCREMENTS.
+For 2 records, set timer to 6 minutes, Press Start, insert Record #1.
+At 5:00 insert record #2.
+Take record #1 out at 1:00, reapply surfactant, insert.
+At 0:00 set timer to 6:00, take record #2 out, apply surfactant, re-insert.
 You will discover what is best after you have used the system and started restoring records and get a feel for the process.
 POWER ON/ at your workstation.
 (Or on the optional KA-RS-1 support).
-Then apply a SHOT of the ionizing surfactant agent spray which is also an anti-bacterial/fungal agent on both sides of the record, at 3 locations as shown.
+Then apply a SHOT of the ionizing surfactant agent spray which is also an anti-bacterial/fungal ionizing agent on both sides of the record, at 3 locations as shown.
 [FIG.2].
 (12 o'clock, 4 o'clock + 8 o'clock positions.)
 Do one side at a time.